 Amandine Cadiaux: A project on air purification with the "Make our Planet Great Again" program

-Amandine CADIAU, previously based at the King Abdullah University of Science and Technology (Saudi Arabia), has joined the UMR ICGM (UM-CNRS-ENSCM) to work on the APPAT project: Air purification using new hybrid sorbents, as part of the MOPGA priority research program to combat climate change.
+Amandine CADIAU, previously employed at King Abdullah University of Science and Technology (Saudi Arabia), has joined the ICGM (UM-CNRS-ENSCM) research unit to work on the APPAT project: Air purification using new hybrid absorbents as part of the MOPGA priority research program on combating climate change.
 The project was officially launched on April 15.

-Air quality is essential to everyone's well-being (animals, plants, humans).
-Unfortunately, intensive vehicle use and industrial fumes pollute the atmosphere around us.
-Toxic gases such as NOx and SOx are found in significant quantities in the air we breathe, causing serious health problems, and are partly responsible for disasters such as acid rain and, more generally, global warming.
-The solution proposed through the APPAT project is to use porous materials that will selectively capture these toxic gases (SO2, NO2, NO, CO2) in order to degrade and/or convert them by catalytic processes.
-This project covers several aspects: the synthesis of new materials, their gas capture properties and the catalytic degradation/conversion of the trapped gas.
+Air quality is essential for the well-being of all living things (animals, plants, humans).
+Unfortunately, intensive vehicle use and industrial emissions pollute the atmosphere around us.
+Toxic gases such as NOx and SOx are found in significant quantities in the air we breathe, causing serious health problems and contributing to disasters such as acid rain and, more broadly, global warming.
+The solution proposed by the APPAT project is to use porous materials that selectively capture these toxic gases (SO₂, NO₂, NO, CO₂) in order to break them down and/or convert them using catalytic processes.
+This project covers several aspects: the synthesis of new materials, their gas capture properties, and the catalytic breakdown/conversion of the trapped gas.

 • 22 publications

-• Absorbent organic metal platforms for the removal of CO2 and H2S from natural gas;
+• Organic metal platforms for absorbing CO2 and H2S from natural gas;

-• Highly stable Ni-M F6-H2O/Onpyrazine2(solvent)x organic metal frameworks and methods of use ;
+• Highly stable organic metal complexes Ni-M F6-H2O/Onpyrazine2(solvent)x and methods of use;

 • Highly stable organic metal frameworks